 Lee Rankin from Apple Hill Farm

+This post is part of our blog’s series on People who travel and originally appeared on our sister site NC Tripping.
 Featured image provided by Apple Hill Farm.
 All others were created by our very own Christina Riley.
-This post originally appeared on our sister site NC Tripping.

 Fun Animal Names

 LR: We have a theme that we use with each group that we breed to help us name them.
 For instance, two goats we started with were named Dick and Jane.
 When Jane had babies, we went with storybook names and called them Hansel and Gretel.
 We have a goat named Shuggie and all of her babies have sugar-related names, like Cupcake, Sprinkle, Snow Cream, Pixie Stick, and more sweet names.
 It’s hard to remember all these names, so having a theme really helps.
 One of our alpacas is named Margarita so her babies are Tequila and Cuervo Gold.
 It helps us remember their names but it also sticks with people who visit us.

 CH: Who is the ideal person to come to Apple Hill Farm?

 LR: The ideal person is a person who loves animals and benefits from being around animals.
 Our ideal customer of somebody who is living in the city and needs to take a break and wants to reconnect with something different.
 Between the animals, our spectacular view, and our amazing customer service I feel like we do that.
 We really let people step back in time to a place where there isn’t a rush.
 A place where there is a community of animals that work together with people who work as a family.

 The Ideal Person